MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-containers-ad-auth-adutil-tutorial.md

 > [!NOTE]
 > Joining the host container machine to the domain is not mandatory, as you can see later in this article.

-## Install adutil-preview
+## Install adutil

-On the Linux host machine, use the following commands to install adutil-preview based on the linux distribution.
+On the Linux host machine, use the following commands to install [adutil](sql-server-linux-ad-auth-adutil-introduction.md) based on the linux distribution.

 > [!NOTE]
 > For this preview version, we are aware that on certain Linux distributions, if the adutil installation is attempted without the `ACCEPT_EULA` parameter, the installation experience is hindered.
-Our recommendation below is to install the adutil-preview tool with `ACCEPT_EULA=Y` set.
+Our recommendation below is to install the adutil tool with `ACCEPT_EULA=Y` set.
 You can read the preview [EULA](https://go.microsoft.com/fwlink/?linkid=2151376) ahead of the installation.
 We are actively working on this and this should be fixed for the GA release.

 ### RHEL